 Qualification(s): LLB, GDLP

-Paloma Cole is a lawyer in our employment law team in Maurice Blackburn's Brisbane office in Queensland.
+Paloma Cole is an Associate in our employment law team in Maurice Blackburn's Brisbane office in Queensland.
 Paloma represents clients across a range of complex employment issues and assists them to get the best possible outcome, depending on their needs.

 Sometimes that means ensuring a client is fairly treated so they can continue working in their current workplace; other times it can mean negotiating an exit that empowers a client to move on to their next big career opportunity.

 "Our clients often come to us after experiencing bullying, discrimination, harassment, assault, underpayment and other forms of unfair treatment.
 They come to see us at an incredibly difficult point in their lives, and rely on us to assist them through it.

 "The trust that they place in us is so important, and I take great pride and satisfaction in helping to even the playing field between employer and employee."

 Paloma is a passionate and strategic lawyer.
 She is highly skilled in negotiating early settlements so clients can move on with their lives, but doesn’t shy away from litigating matters when necessary.

 Paloma is particularly passionate about legal issues that uniquely or disproportionately impact women and the LGBTIQ+ community.
 Paloma is Co-Convenor of Maurice Blackburn’s Pride Network in Queensland.
 She is also the Co-Convener of Maurice Blackburn’s Women’s Network in Queensland, and chairs its Queensland Women in Law sub-committee.

 - Obtained reinstatement of employment, with continuity of employment recognised and leave accruals reinstated, for an employee who was made redundant during the Covid-19 pandemic.

 - Obtained a payment of 32 weeks' salary in compensation for a Senior Finance Officer in a general protections application.